 D2L—breeze (snow day)

-ITEC325 is an introduction to intermediate Web processing technologies, focusing on PHP, forms and data validation, and XSLT.
+ITEC325 is an introduction to programs to generate web pages and server-side processing, focusing on PHP, forms and data validation, and XSLT.
 Topics include:

 You don't need an appointment to drop by during scheduled office hours.